maciekjanusz/compass-project/README.md

 #compass-project

-This is an example Compass android app project for guys at Netguru.
+How to write an android compass app?
+Here's one way to do it

 Features
 -